voxel51/fiftyone/docs/source/plugins/using_plugins.rst

 ~~~~~~~~~~~~~~~~~~~~~

 If an operation supports both immediate and
-:ref:`delegated execution <delegated-operations>` as specified either by its
+:ref:`delegated execution <delegated-operations>` as specified by its
-:ref:`configuration <operator-delegation-configuration>` or
 :ref:`execution options <operator-execution-options>`, you can request
 delegated execution by passing the `request_delegation=True` flag to
 :func:`execute_operator() <fiftyone.operators.execute_operator>`: